CloudByteStorages/CloudByte-CI-Data/README.md

 10. Example the `etc/zuul/layout.yaml` file and ensure you set up each upstream project that your testing system intends to run Jenkins jobs for.

-11. Copy the `etc/nodepool/nodepool.yaml.erb.sample` to  `etc/nodepool/nodepool.yaml.erb` and modify as needed.
-Some common properties are set in the vars.sh file and populated by puppet.